 Kitchen crafted by Mia Cucina; Bertoia counter stools: Knoll; Saarinen kitchen table: Knoll; Panton kitchen chairs: Vitra

-DKOR took this downstairs bathroom and turned it into a cabana bathroom by replacing an existing window with a door that leads to the yard.
-“This space is transitional between the landscape and the house, so I used porcelain tile that looks like wood, pool towels and those fun ferns,” .
+Donadel took this downstairs bathroom and turned it into a cabana bathroom by replacing an existing window with a door that leads to the yard.
+“This space is transitional between the landscape and the house, so I used porcelain tile that looks like wood, pool towels and those fun ferns,” she says.

 The storage system on the opposite wall mirrors the three sections as well and includes a desk, a media center, dresser storage and even a refrigerator.